Welcome

 GET INVOLVED

-UAC is actively looking for both farmer-colleagues, and project investors.
-For Farmer Colleagues: Land is currently available for long term lease - arable, pasture, and hayland.
-Are you farming?
+Bowsprit Foundation is seeking farmer-colleagues, donors, and volunteers!
+For farmer Colleagues: Land is currently available for long-term lease - arable, pasture, and hay-land.
+Are you an organic farmer?
 Does this sound like a great fit for you?
 Do you know someone that might be interested?
-Please let us know; click on 'contact us' in the tab-line above.
-We’re actively building an experienced, competent, committed team who share common goals for the land, but manage their own independent farm business.
-For Investors: We offer the opportunity to get involved in funding something long term (or short, your choice) that is an exciting and important addition to our local community here in mid-coast Maine.
-As well as supporting land access for farmers committed to regenerative agriculture, our investors will be helping to build living relationships between farmers, local craft and business people, and young people from the region searching for real connections in their world.
-If you, or anyone you know might be interested in learning more, please don’t be shy.
-We’re almost always available for further discussion.
-For Donors: There is a variety of ways to make a tax deductible donation to support Bowsprit programs.
-Use the Donate button at the top of the page; use the Contact Us button to contact us directly, we're always happy to talk about our work; email or call us to get on our mailing list, so that you are kept abreast of our fundraising campaigns as well as information about our programs.
-Where we are located Bowsprit is located at the Unity Agricultural Center a multi-operator, organic, and biodynamic farm community on 480 acres in Unity, Waldo Co, Maine.
-The town of Unity is home to MOFGA, Unity College, an active Amish community, The Ecology Learning Center (charter high-school), and the beginning of the Hills to Sea Trail www.hillstosea.org Help us make UAC a sustainable place to live, learn, and work for years to come. |
+Please let us know; click on 'contact us' at the top of the page.
+We’re actively building an experienced, competent, committed team who share common goals for the land, while managing their own independent farm businesses.
+Having an interest in working with at-risk youth is a deal-maker, and an interest in biodynamics is a plus!
+For potential Funders: This farm project is an exciting and important addition to our community here in mid-coast Maine.
+Your donation, large or small, supports land access for farmers committed to regenerative agriculture, as well as helping to build living relationships between farmers, craft and business people, and young people from the region searching for real connections in their world.
+There are a variety of ways to make a tax deductible donation to support Bowsprit programs.
+Use the Donate button at the top of the page; use the Contact Us button to reach us directly, we're always happy to talk about our work; email us to get on our mailing list, so that you keep abreast of our program information, and our latest fundraising campaigns.
+If you, or someone you know, might be interested in learning more, please reach out.
+We’re almost always available for conversation!
+For Volunteers: Opportunities abound for people of all ages interested in being on the farm: from being an empathic presence during our programs, to keeping our tools honed between times; from historic-building consultation, to harvesting produce for the local food bank; there is something to interest everyone, and plenty of tasks to go around!
+Our volunteers are a needed and appreciated source of vitalization in our mission to provide affordable organic food to local people, affordable farmland to farmer families, and real work and learning opportunities for young people seeking guidance.
+Where we are located: Bowsprit is a multi-operator, organic, and/or biodynamic farming village on 540 diverse acres at the southern edge of the town of Unity, Waldo Co, Maine.
+Help us make the farm at Bowsprit a vibrant place to live, learn, and work into a sustainable future.
+Among many other great grass-roots organizations, Unity is also home to: MOFGA www.mofga.org; The Ecology Learning Center www.ecologylearningcenter.org; Daybreak Grower's Alliance www.daybreakalliance.org; the trail-head of the Hills to Sea Trail www.hillstosea.org; Unity Barn Raisers www.unitybarnraisers.org; a thriving Amish Community. |

 STAY IN TOUCHSign up to hear from us about events and opportunities.